This content may include information about products, features, and/or services that SoFi does not provide and is intended to be educational in nature.

 6. Argentina: 1975

 Starting in 1975, Argentina’s inflation rate increased by an average of more than 300% per year until 1991.
-Several factors caused the situation including the increase in the money supply without an equal increase in goods and services.
-This led to an increase in prices.
-Another reason was the decline in agricultural production, which led to higher food prices.
+Several factors caused the situation, including an increase in the money supply without an equal increase in goods and services.
+This led to a spike in prices.
+Another trigger was the decline in agricultural production, which led to higher food prices.
 Political instability also contributed to high levels of inflation.

 7. Sudan: 2021